-Before the pandemic, if I felt sad or stressed, I would focus on my breathing for one mala (108 breaths), and I would feel much more relaxed.
+Before the pandemic, if I felt sad or stressed, I would focus on my breathing for one mala (108 breaths),.
+Afterwards, I would feel much more relaxed.
 But for some obscure reason, mindful breathing hasn’t been as effective for me since isolation began.

 Participants practised their method every day for a week and then went back to the university campus to do a 30-minute session.
 The participants completed tests at the beginning, middle, and end of the week.

 The results suggest that the best meditation for difficult emotions is Body Scan.

-Anapanasati and poetry did no have a significant effect on difficult emotions (which I personally find incredibly surprising because Anapanasati is generally regarded as one of the best meditations for relaxation).
-Body scan meditation, however, had a significant impact on emotions
+Anapanasati and poetry did not have a significant effect on difficult emotions.
+I personally find this surprising because Anapanasati is regarded as one of the best meditations for relaxation).

-The research reveals that body scan can provide quick relief from challenging feelings like stress, sadness, and feeling overwhelmed.
+The research reveals that Body Scan can provide quick relief from challenging feelings like stress, sadness, and feeling overwhelmed.
 The study also suggests that meditation offers long-term benefits for mental habits.

-106 adults with previous experience were asked questions about how much they practice and how often, and were then asked to complete a survey with questions like, “I’m not affected by surprised” or “I try to prolong pleasurable experiences”.
+106 adults with previous experience were asked questions about how much they practice and how often.
+Then, they were asked to complete a survey with questions like, “I’m not affected by surprise” or “I try to prolong pleasurable experiences”.

 The research revealed that the more people meditated, the more mentally balanced they are.
-Plus, long-term meditators tend not to be so affected by strong emotions
+Plus, long-term meditators tend not to be so affected by strong emotions.

 And secondly, if you want to achieve long term equanimity (calmness and a balanced mind), you will need to continue your meditation practice daily long-term (which most of THE DAILY MEDITATION’s readers do already).